NoorseenQandil/Application-Form.Route-Assignment2/README.md

 - Icludes 6 inputs for first name, second name, email, password and repassword.
 - Includes checkbox to select gender.
 - Includes radio button to select if you are student or graduated.
+- Includes a dropdown menu to select group.
+- Includes submit button.

 ## Getting Started
 1- Clone or download this repository to your local machine.